merwaaan/megado/notes.md

 - Splatterhouse 2: waits for a DMA transfer (bit 1 of VDP status) but we do those in a single step so the flag is always cleared.

-- Quackshot: Donald's sprite is scrambled
+- Quackshot: The plane's sprite is scrambled

 - Landstalker: waits for $FF0F8B @B6E